The 8 Deaths of Spider-Man: Critical reception

-The storyline received mixed reviews, with critics criticizing the lack of consistent writers, lack of emphasis on Spider-Man and the villains, and the overemphasis on X-Men.
+The storyline received mixed reviews, with critics criticizing the lack of consistent writers, lack of emphasis on Spider-Man and the villains, and the overemphasis on the X-Men.
 David Brooke from AIPT wrote "Amazing Spider-Man #65.DEATHS offers a thoughtful and emotionally resonant exploration of death and perseverance.
 However, Spider-Man's passive role and the absence of action may leave some readers wanting more.
 This issue is worth reading for its introspective take, but it might not fully satisfy those expecting a traditional Spider-Man adventure."

 According to ComicbookRoundup, the entire storyline received an average rating of 7.4 out of 10 based on 245 reviews, indicated mixed or average reviews.